 If you’re getting ready at a home or an Airbnb, the best room for this is usually the living room.

 Some hotels have common areas that can work well.
-Oftentimes this can often be a big challenge when photographing in a hotel though, so be sure to keep that in mind when choosing your location!
+This can be a challenge when photographing in a hotel though, so be sure to keep that in mind when choosing your getting-ready spot!

-Believe it or not, the color of your furniture and your walls can have a dramatic affect on the color of your skin in pictures!
+Believe it or not, the color of the furniture and walls can have a dramatic effect on the color of your skin in pictures.

-In general rooms with soft pastel neutral colors will work best.
+In general, rooms with soft pastel or neutral colors work best.

-If possible, avoid darker colored rooms or rooms that have distracting patterns or wallpaper.
+If possible, avoid darker-colored rooms with distracting patterns or wallpaper.

-Seek out rooms with white and neutral bright colors to ensure this does not happen.
+Seek out rooms with white or neutral, bright colors to ensure this doesn’t happen.